 Open play pickleball is available seven days a week September through May at The Pointe.
-See below for summer hours.
+See below for up to date hours.

 Private Pickleball lessons are available for beginners & intermediate players.
-Contact Ally Roehl at or The Pointe at Ballwin Commons at (636) 227-8950 for more information.
+Contact The Pointe at Ballwin Commons at (636) 227-8950 for more information.

 Levels of Play

 FOREHAND: Improved stroke development with moderate level of shot control.

 BACKHAND: Learning stroke form and starting to develop consistency but will avoid if possible.

 SERVE / RETURN: Consistently gets serve/return in play with limited ability to control depth.